Reviews You Can Rely On

 Worst222

 Even breaking down a slimy raw chicken was doable with this thick knife.
-The large bolster-like front end provided a diversity of different grip options that allowed our testing team to push, turn, and maneuver the blade into all the joints to separate a carcass into its component cuts.
+The large bolster-like front end provided a diversity of different grip options that allowed me to push, turn, and maneuver the blade into all the joints to separate a carcass into its component cuts.

-With wet hands, the texture of the Victorinox handle helped to keep it more secure in our grip.
-Though it's not quite as good as some others in our lineup, this knife proved to have above-average performance throughout the full range of practicality cuts, grips, tests, and trials we put it through.
+The texture of the Victorinox handle provided a secure grip even with wet hands.
+Though it wasn't quite as good as some others in our lineup, this knife proved to have above-average performance throughout the full range of practical cuts, grips, tests, and trials I put it through.

 victorinox swiss classic 8-inch - the textured nylon handle of the victorinox helps to maintain grip...